 John B. Owens II

-Senior Vice-President, Enterprise Solutions Group
+Senior Vice-President, Federal Solutions Group

 John B. Owens II leads the Enterprise Solutions Group (ESG) at CGI Federal, a wholly-owned U. S. operating subsidiary of CGI, Inc. , which serves CGI’s clients across civilian, defense and intelligence sectors of the U. S. federal government.